spietras/pytemplate/README.md

 ## Package management

 We are using [```poetry```](https://python-poetry.org) to manage our package and its dependencies.
-It's already installed in the environment.
+You need to have it installed outside our environment.

 To install the package, you need to ```cd``` into ```pytemplate``` directory and run: